mrb-smooth/cpp-training/Week-2/Project-2/README.md

 ## Overview
 This is an extension to last week's project with the following additions:
-- [ ] Add security.
+- [ ] Add AES encryption.
+- [x] Add security.
 - [ ] Add transactions.
-- [ ] Add persistence and state.
+- [x] Add persistence and state.
 (Using google protobufs).
-- [ ] Add for serialization/deserialization to a protobufs "database".
+- [x] Add for serialization/deserialization to a protobufs "database".
-- [ ] Add error logging.
+- [x] Add error logging.

 ## Rules
 - [x] The code must be compilable with clang++ c++17 compiler on a Centos 8 or similar OS.